bytebase/bytebase.com-old/content/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer.md

 ![issue-change-data-preview](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/issue-change-data-preview.webp)

-10. Repeat 5 and 6, and the issue is Done.
+10. Repeat 5 and 6, and the issue is done.

 ![issue-change-data-waiting](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/issue-change-data-waiting.webp)

 ![issue-change-data-done](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/issue-change-data-done.webp)

-## Upgrade Phase
+## Upgrade phase

 With the preparation from the previous phase, you’re almost ready for testing.
 However, since access control and data anonymization are only available in the **Enterprise Plan**, you need to request a **free 14-day Enterprise Plan trial**.